AdilVirani/LaTeX-Guide/Installation.md

     cd "~/Documents/LaTeX/"

 On a Mac, "~" just means "home directory," which is shorter than typing USER every time.
 Now you're all set up and ready to get started.

+##Windows Installation

+[Here!] (http://www.howtotex.com/howto/installing-latex-on-windows/) is a link to how to install it on window.
+I couldn't explain it any better than him.
+Please make a pull request if you would like to add more.

+##Ubuntu Installation

+First you have to install LaTeX.
+First command should be

+    $ sudo apt-get install texlive

+The above command will install a basic subset of TeX Live's functionality.
+To install all the packages in the LaTeX distribution, you have to run the following command

+    $ sudo apt-get install texlive-full

+Gedit has a plugin for LaTeX which converts Gedit into a LaTeX editor.
+You can install the Gedit Latex plugin as follows:

+    $ sudo apt-get install gedit-latex-plugin

+Once you install the plug-in, you will have to enable the plug-in in Gedit to begin using it.
+This is achieved by opening Gedit Preferences (GEdit > Edit > Preferences).
+Then clicking on the Plugins tab and turning on the "Gedit LaTeX plugin".
+Now whenever you open a TeX file, you will have access to the LaTeX menu in Gedit.